 Update Your AMD Graphics Driver

-The first step to any performance improvement is the GPU driver.
-New drivers bring game optimizations and features that you might be missing.
+The initial stage for any performance enhancement is the GPU driver.
+Recent drivers provide game improvements and capabilities that you might not have.

 - Head over to AMD’s official support page.